sukhcs/zipline/docs/source/abstract.rst

 relying on online services that may disappear one day.
 It  is designed to be an extensible, drop-in replacement for zipline with multiple brokerage support to enable on premise trading of zipline algorithms.

-I recommend using python 3.6
+I recommend using python 3.6, but some work has been done to achieve the same results on 3.7.
+More work is needed though.

 Supported Data Sources
 --------------------------